yii-starter-kit/yii2-starter-kit/README.md

 `storage.example.com` => `path/to/yii2-starter-kit/storage`

-Application resolves current environment by `YII ENV` environment variable.
-You can set it in your server config or in `web/index.php` file.

-**NOTE:** Preferable web server for me is nginx, so there is a `nginx.conf` file with an example nginx config.
+**NOTE:** Preferable web server for me, personally, is nginx, so there is a `nginx.conf` file with an example nginx config.

 ### Database
-Default environment is `dev`.
 Edit the file `environments/dev/common/config/base-local.php` with real data, for example:

 ```php